Local entertainment memories | The everyday world | ExBulletin

 Local entertainment memories | The everyday world

-Aberdeen Shakespearean Theater will present “Pieces of Shakespeare” at three venues across the harbor this month.
+Aberdeen Shakespearean Theater will showcase Shakespearean artifacts in three areas of the port this month.

-Elma resident Jeff Ryser will perform a monologue from “Hamlet”.
-There will also be work shopping pieces from “The Merry Wives of Windsor”.
+Elma resident Jeff Ryser will perform a Hamlet monologue.
+There may even be work to procure items from the Merry Wives of Windsor.

-“Work shopping” is a theatrical term used to prepare new pieces for the stage.
-The actors read the play aloud and the audience suggests changes that can be made to the acting, directing, or writing.
-There will also be opportunities for audience members to come and play roles on stage.
+Labor supply is a theater period used to prepare new shows for the stage.
+The actors learn the play aloud and the spectators provide solutions to any changes that may be made in the acting, directing or writing.
+There may even be alternatives for viewer members to come back and perform roles on stage.

-All performances are at 2 p.m. today at Sam Benn Park in Aberdeen, Saturday July 17 at the Central Park Playground and Saturday July 24 at Westport near the docks.
+All efficiencies are at 2pm: currently at Sam Benn Park in Aberdeen, Saturday July 17 at the Central Park Playground and Saturday July 24 at Westport near the docks.

 Auditions will be held at 7 p.m. on Monday and Tuesday July 26 and 27 at the Driftwood Playhouse, 120 East Third St. in Aberdeen.

-Director Kathe Rowe and framed director McKenna Hanson are looking for six men in their 20s to 60s and three women in their late 20s to 60s.
+Director Kathe Rowe and framed director McKenna Hanson are looking for six men between the ages of 20 and 60 and three girls in their late 20s to 60s.

-Rehearsals will begin in July and continue until the show opens in September.
+Rehearsals will begin in July and last until the show opens in September.

 For more information contact [email protected]